 Here at Light House we strive to be sustainable in all aspects of the business.
 Environmentally.
 Economically.
 Socially.
 This means we have a healthy appreciation and commitment to the work-life balance.
 However, many of us have previously dealt with the toxic office culture of unpaid overtime, and had very real, very troubling doubts about whether this profession was one that we wanted to continue in.
 Unfortunately, the architectural profession is rife with unpaid overtime and an entrenched cultural expectancy to perform long hours, as if it’s some warped rite of passage.
 The result?
 Dental appointments, ambience apps, and that bitter taste of exploitation.

-There are various hidden fees associated with unpaid overtime, in addition to financial and social larceny.
+There are various hidden life-fees associated with unpaid overtime, in addition to financial and social larceny.
 The physical and psychological reparations associated with working long hours are extensive, exponential and should not be simply "the price you pay".
 The common assumption that long hours = increased productivity has been explored and dissolved in a large body of research and in various articles, including this one by the Harvard Business Review, and this one in The Economist.

 Humans are pretty resilient and can often be high functioning under tremendous stress.
 But it’s just not worth it, even in the short term.
 As you develop ‘valid’ justifications, short term reparation can quietly slip into long term behaviour, and create or contribute to serious mental health issues.